sc0w/phosh-antispam/README.md

     # meson _build --sysconfdir=/etc

-(Note: --sysconfdir=/etc is not strictly necessary, but useful if you want to install VVM Player so the xdg autostart desktop file will install in the correct place).
+(Note: --sysconfdir=/etc is not strictly necessary, but useful if you want to install Phosh Antispam so the xdg autostart desktop file will install in the correct place).

 To build the project: